ISG-Siegen/algorithm-meta-learning-jarne-decker/README.md

 ## Pipeline execution
 The experimental pipeline is controlled via `scripts/run_pipeline.py`.
-It consists of three seperate functions: ground-truth-generation, user and algorithm feature generation and meta-learning evaluation
+It consists of three separate functions: ground-truth-generation, user and algorithm feature generation, and meta-learning evaluation
 1. Ground truth generation
 2. User and algorithm feature generation
 3. Meta-Learner training and evaluation